thephpleague/csv/docs/9.0/reader/index.md

 ### Usage with a specified header

-If a header offset is set, the found header record will be combine to the CSV records to return associated arrays whose indexes are composed of the header values.
+If a header offset is specified, the found header record will be combine to each CSV record to return an associated array whose keys are composed of the header values.

 ~~~php
 <?php